 - Start time – most shows start at 8 PM, but it’s up to you.

-- Admission – most Wayward shows use a $5-$15 sliding scale suggested donation.
-But if you really want to charge more, or use a set fee, you can.
-Shows with totally free admission are strongly discouraged.
+- Admission – most Wayward shows use a $5 – $15 sliding scale suggested donation at the door, with no one turned away for lack of funds.
+If you want to charge more or use a set fee, you can.

-- Advance ticket sales – most shows don’t sell tickets in advance, but if you do we’ll need that info.
+- Advance ticket sales – most shows don’t sell tickets in advance, but if you decide to do that we’ll need that info and link.

-- Web links relevant to the show – artist web sites, sound/video files, etc.
+- Web links relevant to the show – artist web sites, BandCamp, YouTube, etc.

-- Image – a good-quality JPG is best, and we really prefer a picture of the artist or some other evocative image related to the show.
-We’d rather not use digital “posters”, as these generally contain info already posted on the site, and so are redundant.
+- Image – one good-quality JPG (600 x 400 landscape/horizontal), preferably a photo of the artist or some other evocative image related to the show.
+If there are multiple artists on the bill you can send us a single composite pic, but please do not send multiple pics as we will only use one.
+Do not send digital “posters”, as these generally contain redundant info already posted on the site

 STAFFING: All presenters must provide their own staff for their events: box office, ushers, concessions and merchandise sales, clean up, stagehands, stage manager, house manager, sound and light crew – whoever you think you will need to make your show run smoothly.
 There is no one here to help if you are under-staffed.
 Only experienced technicians will be permitted to operate the audio and lighting equipment!
 If you do not have trained people working with you, we can provide you with a list of qualified freelancers.